Partner or Spouse

 Forgiving

 A: Altruistic Gift.
-The altruistic gift of forgiveness means that you forgive not because the person deserves it but rather because you have made some mistakes in your own life and hope others will forgive you.
+The altruistic gift of Forgiveness means that you forgive not because the person deserves it but because you have made mistakes in your own life and hope others will forgive you.
 Worthington says, “Have you ever harmed or offended a friend, a parent, or a partner who later forgave you?
 Think about your guilt.
 Then, consider the way you felt when you were forgiven.
 Most people say, ‘I felt free.
 The chains were broken.’
 Forgiveness can unshackle people from their interpersonal guilt.
 By recalling your own guilt and the gratitude over being forgiven, you can develop the desire to give that gift of freedom to the person who hurt you.”
-Write a letter to the person who hurt you about how you want forgiveness yourself and how you forgive because you wish to be forgiven.
+Write a letter to the person who hurt you about how you want Forgiveness for yourself and how you forgive because you wish to be forgiven.
 (Again, we aren’t going to send that letter!)

 C: Commit to yourself that you will forgive.
 Choose to forgive.
 Promise yourself that you will.
 Certify that you have forgiven.
-Make an actual certificate or letter attesting to your forgiveness of the other person.
+Make an actual certificate or letter attesting to your Forgiveness of the other person.
 Tell others that you have forgiven the person you were angry with, and show them the certificate.
 You do not have to show the perpetrator the certificate.

-H: Hold on to the forgiveness.
+H: Hold on to the Forgiveness.
 When the memories come back – and they will come back – just recall the Certificate of Forgiveness and remind yourself that you have already forgiven that.
-Help yourself by writing about how you have remembered that you have already forgiven.
+Help yourself by writing about how you remembered that you have already forgiven.
 Keep remembering and reminding yourself.

 Worthington suggests that some hurts will take several trips up the pyramid.
 Forgiveness is a way of life rather than a single event.
-Like eating healthy food or exercise, it just takes persistence and perseverance.
+Like eating healthy food or exercising, it just takes persistence and perseverance.

 Sometimes, people fear forgiving an evil person because they might harm them again.
 This is a sensible position to take.
 Being forgiving doesn’t mean being foolish.
-If the angry or harmful person hasn’t changed, you should not let your forgiveness make you do something risky, like trust an untrustworthy person.
-Forgiveness is a spiritual approach to life; it is good because it makes the whole world a better place and makes your own heart a better place for you to live.
+If the angry or harmful person hasn’t changed, you should not let your Forgiveness make you do something risky, like trust an untrustworthy person.
+Forgiveness is a spiritual approach to life; it is good because it makes the whole world a better place and makes your heart a better place for you to live.

 Becoming A Parent